RussTSprinkler/lavamanager-dlc/README.md

 Well-come!

-This is a repository of DLC, converted to work in LavaManager for RB3E Wii (Rock Band 3 Enhanced).
+This is a repository of DLC and Exports, converted to work in LavaManager for RB3E Wii (Rock Band 3 Enhanced).
 All songs will be pre-packaged with upgrades from the RBHP (Rock Band Harmonies Project) and RB3PLUS (Rock Band 3 Plus).
-The goal of this repo is to make Wii DLC more accessable, and allow it to be in an open-folder structure for simple adding and editing of DLC.
+The goal of this repo is to make Wii more accessable, and to allow songs to be in an open-folder structure for simple adding and editing.

 Currently, not every song is 100% compatable with Wii Hardware, but should work in Dolphin no problem!
 This is being planned to be fixed up in the future.